johndthomson/acacia/README.md

 -----

-To compile in Windows, Linux or OSX:
+To compile in Windows, Linux or OSX using Qt Creator:

 1. Install Qt developer tools with Qt Creator.
 2. Install external image compression libraries: libjpeg-turbo (may already be installed in Ubuntu) and libwebp.

-3. Open project file in Qt Creator.
+3. Open project file "acacia.pro" in Qt Creator.

-4. Change paths to image libraries in acacia.pro file.
+4. Change paths to image libraries in "acacia.pro" file according to your OS.
 5. Build project.
 6. Make sure all necessary external dynamic libraries can be located by application when it starts.

 -----